 4. Don’t forget images!

 Surely you weren’t going to send an email with just words!
-Photos, gifs and other multimedia make your content more engaging.
+Photos, gifs and other multimedia make your emails more engaging to readers.
 Link up with your design/marketing staff to ensure that you’re including images that will catch someone’s attention and really speak to your nonprofit’s mission.

-And throw that on your timeline while you’re at it, too.
+And throw that process on your timeline while you’re at it, too.

 5. Include time to build and test your email.

 Most of us don’t have a designer on staff who can build emails for us.
-So leave plenty of time – at least a few days – to arrange your message and media files onto your template.
+So leave plenty of time – at least a few days – to arrange your message and media files on your email template.

 And make sure to circulate that final email to your team before hitting send!
 While you’re at it, double check that all your links redirect to the proper place.
 You don’t want to be that person who needs to send the ‘oops’ email after a big mess-up (something yours truly has had to do!).

-6. Make sure you have the right system for organizing your to-do’s.
+6. Create a system for organizing your to-do’s.

-I’ve drawn out the plan this way to illustrate the process.
+I’ve drawn out the plan this way, just so I could illustrate the process.
 But I’m more of a spreadsheet gal.
 Here’s how I might’ve actually organized my tasks:

-Use a system that works for your own sense of organization.
+Use a system that works for youn.
 It can be paper, a digital drawing program like what I used here (Apple Paint, if you’re curious) or even your email calendar.
 As long as it helps you stay focused and on task!

 *Tip*: If you’re into apps and third-party software, you can also try project management tools like Asana.
-Asana lets you invite staff members to your team, so that you can assign them tasks and deadlines (but full disclosure, I don’t the costs for that system).
+Asana lets you invite staff members to your team, so that you can assign them tasks & deadlines (but full disclosure, I don’t know the costs for that system).